 Despite the information provided in these important papers, there are still some unanswered questions: How many countries have guidelines on the use of palliative sedation?
 What is the effect of palliative sedation on patient comfort?
 Which are the side effects of this therapeutic option?
 What are the families’ experiences regarding palliative sedation?

 Answering these and other relevant questions is the aim of this H2020-funded project about palliative sedation.
-Follow the progress of this project on the EAPC blog where we have our own Palliative Sedation category!
+Follow the progress of this project on the EAPC blog where we have our own category for Palliative Sedation Horizon 2020.

 1. de Graeff A, Dean M. Palliative sedation therapy in the last weeks of life: a literature review and recommendations for standards.
 J Palliat Med.
 2007 Feb; 10(1):67–85.